Indoor vs Outdoor Humidity: What Homeowners Should Know

 • Indoor and outdoor temperature

-• Are outdoor conditions driving the changes I am seeing indoors?
+Are outdoor conditions driving what I see indoors?

 Examples of hobbyist weather stations